succlz123/scene/README.md

 [简体中文版说明 >>>](/README_cn.md)

-Scene is a lightweight library of navigation and page segmentation based on view.
+The Scene is a lightweight library of navigation and page segmentation based on view.

-1. Simple and convenient navigation and stack management, support multi-stack
+1. Convenient and straightforward navigation and stack management, support multi-stack
 2. Improved lifecycle management and distribution
-3. Easier to implement complex cut-scenes animation
+3. The simple way to implement complex cut-scenes animation
 4. Support properties modification and recovery of Activity and Window
 5. Support return value between Scenes, support request and grant permissions in Scene
 6. Support save and recovery state of Scene